claupopoka/MapKitDragAndDrop/README.markdown

 ## Note

 I previously enabled Objective-C 2.0 ABI (to use *synthesized by default* feature) in MapKitDragAndDrop 3.0, which cause a lot of headaches for many developers.
-After considering, I changed my mind, no more *synthesized by default* in this version, and you are allow to use either GCC or LLVM Compiler with it now.
+After considering, I changed my mind, no more *synthesized by default* in this version, and you are allowed to use either GCC or LLVM Compiler with it now.

 ## Screenshot